 No, documentation should be submitted to SDS only after you have been admitted to Cornell.
 Also, information provided to Cornell Health (such as on your Health History Form) will not be shared with SDS unless you contact them and request it.

-To request services or accommodations, you would need to complete the Disability Self-Disclosure and Request for Access Accommodations Form.
+To request services or accommodations, you would need to complete the Disability Self-Disclosure and Request for Access Accommodations Form and submit supporting documentation.

-To request accessible on-campus housing, this form and your supporting disability documentation should be submitted to SDS by May 15 for first-year students and July 1 for transfer students and graduate students (or as early as possible after notification of admission).
-All other disability requests and documentation should be received by July 17 to facilitate the timely provision of accommodations approved by SDS.
+To request accessible on-campus housing, this form and your supporting disability documentation should be submitted to SDS by May 11 for first-year students and as early as possible after notification of admission for transfer students and graduate students.
+All other disability requests and documentation should be received by July 15 to facilitate the timely provision of accommodations approved by SDS.

 Documentation must be current and comprehensive.
 There are established guidelines for documenting disabling conditions.
 Please refer to the SDS Documentation Guidelines or call SDS at 607-254-4545 for more information.